dotnet/docs/docs/fsharp/using-fsharp-on-azure/file-storage.md

 ### Copy files

-You can copy a file to another file, a file to a blob, or a blob to a file.
+You can copy a file to another file or to a blob, or a blob to a file.
 If you are copying a blob to a file, or a file to a blob, you *must* use a shared access signature (SAS) to authenticate the source object, even if you are copying within the same storage account.

 ### Copy a file to another file